 Identifying opportunities and resources to build key skills

-Having support during the hiring process for resume editing, practicing interview questions and developing an elevator pitch
+Having support during the hiring process for resume editing and practicing interview questions

 How to find a mentor

-Follow these steps to find a mentor who can support you by providing the insights and assistance you need.
+Follow these steps to find a mentor who can support you by providing the insight and assistance you need:

-1. Reflect on whether mentorship is a good fit for you
+1. Reflect on whether mentorship is the right fit

 2. Identify your mentorship needs

 Determine what you hope to learn from your mentor.
 Consider outlining the goals you have set for your own professional growth, and think about what it would take to achieve those goals.
 This can help know who could be a good mentor for you and provide a starting point for your initial conversations with them.

 Create a list of people in your career whom you admire or people at more advanced stages in your field whom you want to be like, and think about what you respect about them.
 Consider who you might know in your life who also has these attributes, and focus on people within your same field so they can help you develop hard and soft skills.
 It's also important to prioritize people who enjoy teaching or training and value fostering growth.
 This may help you brainstorm with people you potentially know to become your mentor.

 Begin your search for a mentor by reviewing your professional network.
 Think about people you currently work with or previously did, and reflect on your relationships with them.
 It may also be useful to go through the profiles of your connections on professional networking websites to find someone you've previously met with who has the expertise you desire.